-Enzyme kinetics was measured with $Arg_2$ -2NA as an artificial substrate analog, as previously described [30].
+Enzyme kinetics was measured with Arg_2 -2NA as an artificial substrate analog, as previously described [30].
 After hydrolysis, a fluorescent product, 2-NA, is released and detected.
 A calibration curve was determined with 2-NA on an Agilent Cary Eclipse fluorescence spectrophotometer (Agilent, USA).
-Reaction mixture contained 20 mM Tris HCl pH = 7.4, 0.25 - 100 $\mu$ M Arg\2-2NA, and fixed concentrations of inhibitor, and was preincubated at 25 °C for 2 minutes.
+Reaction mixture contained 20 mM Tris HCl pH = 7.4, 0.25 - 100 μ M Arg_2 -2NA, and fixed concentrations of inhibitor, and was preincubated at 25 °C for 2 minutes.
 Reaction was started by addition of enzyme (final concentration 1 nM) and 2-NA release was measured during 1 min with extinction at 332 nm and emission at 420 nm with slit widths 10 and 5 nm, respectively.
 Rate of reaction was determined from the slope of intensity versus time.
 Care was taken that all reactions yielded a maximum of 5 % of product.
 Double-reciprocal graphs [39] were visualised to determine the type of inhibition.
 Experimental data was analysed in GraphPad 5 (GraphPad, USA) using global nonlinear regression and in-built pre-set analysis for competitive inhibition of enzymes (Michaelis-Menten kinetics).
 Inhibition of the enzyme reaction was measured at three different peptide concentrations for each peptide.
+K_i was expressed as best-fit value and standard error of nonlinear regression fit.